nvidia-holoscan/holoscan-sdk/docs/cli/run.md

 :::{warning}
 When using the `--device` option, append `--` after the last item to avoid misinterpretation by the CLI.
-E.g.
+For example:

 ```bash
 holoscan run --render --device ajantv0 video1 -- my-application-image:1.0